kterusaki/slate/source/includes/use-cases/_websiteevent.md

 - Job title
 - Areas of interest

-__Use the Contact service to identify an existing Contact or create a new Contact with the “name” and “email” fields.__
+__Use the Contact endpoint to identify an existing Contact or create a new Contact with the “name” and “email” fields.__
 You can add multiple emails if relevant.
 You don’t need to check for an existing duplicate Contact — SalesforceIQ will automatically associate duplicate Contacts with each other based on the rules mentioned in the [Contact section](#contacts), and will keep all information in the merged Contact.
-The Contact service will provide an ID for the new or existing Contact.
+The Contact endpoint will provide an ID for the new or existing Contact.

-__Use the Event service to create a new registration Event associated with the Contact you created or identified__
+__Use the Event endpoint to create a new registration Event associated with the Contact you created or identified__

 Event attribute | Data entered
 --------- | -------